dawsbot/skrub-cli/readme.md

 <br>

-Works on OS X, Linux, and Windows.
+Works on OS X, Linux

 In contrast to `rm`, which [leaves file contents unallocated in memory](http://unix.stackexchange.com/questions/10883/where-do-files-go-when-the-rm-command-is-issued), `skrub` first floods the file with garbage data and then **removes it forever**.